An experience of environmental vocal exploration

 May 12 2017 and continues through to fall 2018

 Singwalk was designed by Nicola to express her love of interacting with the environment through the voice.
 Her background as a music therapist helps her to see each musical experience as a significant musical event rather than as a passing sensory moment.
 She is passionate about exploring the sound of the voice in as many different environments as possible, both in the context of an acoustic exploration and as a way to deepen her experience of the space itself.
-During her walk on the Cornish coast this spring she sang to the caves, the waves and the structures created by humans to further this understanding.
+During her walk on the Cornish coast in spring 2017 she sang to the caves, the waves and the structures created by humans to further this understanding.

 Singwalk as an installation is a guided trail.
 There are 8 'singpoints' on the trail and at each stop there is signage, which invites and encourages people to stop and make sound in various ways.
 The stops take full advantage of the site, making use of the woods, the pond, and the field.
 Some examples are: 1) to sing quietly to the self while leaning on the nearby tree.
 2) to sing in a full operatic voice over the pond 3) to sing facing companions 4) to sing to the sky 5) to sing with the sounds in the forest.
 Ideas of what to sing, and of how to release self-consciousness are included.
 You are encouraged to rise to the permission to sing fully.
 Ideas of how to experience a deeper discovery of your relationship to the environment are also included.